benjaminsnorris/bennorris.com/_drafts/hitting-a-milestone.md

 She reminded me that one of the hallmarks of OCD is that it is like a substance addiction—it works until it doesn’t.

 With my OCD, my life is crippled by all of the rules that my brain has.
-But part of why it was able to go unchecked and undiagnosed for so long is that my coping mechanism to handle the anxiety and distress that came up in my wife was to follow my rules even more tightly.
-And since I was living in a situation that largely glorified rules and their adherence, I could fly under the radar for a long time.
+But part of why it was able to go unchecked and undiagnosed for so long is that my coping mechanism to handle the anxiety and distress that came up in my life was to follow my rules even more tightly.
+And since I was living in a situation in which rules were valued, even glorified, I could fly under the radar for a long time.

 But when it stopped working, it really stopped working.
 That’s what I affectionally refer to as The Great Breakdown of 2018.